garcia-nacho/garcia-nacho.github.io/_posts/2019-10-09-DrugDiscovery.md

 }
 {% endhighlight %}

-Once the descriptors extracted from the SMILES in the test set are standardized we can proceed to predict the affinity of the drugs for the proteases.
+Once the descriptors are extracted from the SMILES and the test is standardized we can proceed to predict the affinity of the drugs for the proteases.
 {: style="text-align: justify"}

 Finally, we save the results in the disk every 1000 compounds and at the end of the process.
 Here is the code to do everything: